thesponge/kep/README.md

     * Sign up additional forms (pwd recovery, live input validation)

 ### What's planned
+* Matchmacking functionality,ranking/comment system,user notifications
 * ownCloud integration
-    * create an adapter for oC's database so we can inject Sorcery users into it (implies strict version dependency on ownCloud)
+    * create an adapter for OC's database so we can inject Sorcery users into it (implies strict version dependency on ownCloud)
     * consume ownCloud's API in order to populate the interface with some of its features (Ember -> Rails -> ownCloud -> Rails -> Ember), such as: files, calendars, contacts ( *DAV)

 --------